Squared Dehn twists and deformed symplectic invariants: Acknowledgements

 \section{Acknowledgements}

 { I wish to thank my thesis advisor Yasha Eliashberg for numerous stimulating discussions and for providing the inspiration behind this project.
-I thank Sheel Ganatra for helping to alleviate a variety of my confusions about holomorphic curves and algebra, and Oleg Lazarev for helpful conversations during the research phase of this project.
-I also thank Mohammed Abouzaid and Paul Seidel for explaining some of their work related to \S\ref{sec:from fiber to total space}. }
+I thank Sheel Ganatra for helping to alleviate a number of my confusions, and Oleg Lazarev for stimulating discussions.
+I also thank Mohammed Abouzaid and Paul Seidel for explaining some of their work related to \S\ref{sec:from fiber to total space}.
+Lastly, I thank the anonymous referee for many attentive comments which helped improve the exposition of this paper. }